La nostra storia

 1980-89

-Banca Sella establishes its asset management company and it is among the first Italian banks to offer mutual funds to its Customers.
+Banca Sella establishes its asset management company and is among the first Italian banks to offer mutual funds to its Customers.

 1986